Carreau/phd-dissertation/parts/part5.rst

-In which :math:`A_i` and :math:`B_i` are luminosity values of each of the :math:`n` pixels in :math:`\bar{A},\bar{B}` correspond to average values over the images, :math:`s_A` and :math:`s_B` are the standard deviations of the luminosity values.
+In which :math:`A_i` and :math:`B_i` are luminosity values of each of the :math:`n` pixels of the images,  :math:`\bar{A},\bar{B}` corresponds to average luminosity values over the images, :math:`s_A` and :math:`s_B` are the standard deviations of the luminosity values.
+The correlation will give us a single value that characterise the similarity of the images.
+A correlation of :math:`1` mean the images are identical, a correlation of `0`, mean that the images have nothing in common, a negative value of correlation mean that the second image is globally dark where the first one is bright and bright when the first one is dark.
+We can thus obtain a measurement of similarity of images over time, that should start at :math:`1` for :math:`\Delta t=0s` between images.
+We expect it to decrease until it eventually reaches zero.

 We can compare the decrease of correlation over time depending on the type of oocyte.
 In order to extract a single value that represent the activity, we can phenomenologically fit the correlation as a decaying exponential with an offset :

 .. math::
     :label: edecay